 Image credit: John Quigley and Greenpeace (see here)

-Usher is also the author of an annotated translation of Ronsard’s Franciad (New York: AMS Press, 2010; paperback 2016), called a “work of scholarship and a labor of love” (Renaissance Quarterly), and co-editor of Virgilian Identities in the French Renaissance (London: Boydell and Brewer, 2012), which Lee Fratantuono in the Bryn Mawr Classical Review called "an important contribution to the study of the intertext between Virgil and the art and literature of one of France's most justly celebrated centuries."
-He is also co-editor (with Bernd Renner) of Illustrations inconscientes: écritures de la Renaissance.
-Mélanges offers à Tom Conley (Paris: Classiques Garnier, 2014) and (with Patrick Bray) of Building the Louvre: Architectures of Politics and Art (Baltimore: Johns Hopkins: 2014).
+Brief History and Earlier Research: Philliip John Usher was born in England.
+He read French literature at Royal Holloway, University of London, UK, before pursuing graduate work in Romance Languages at Harvard University, Cambridge, USA.
+He is currently Associate Professor of French and Comparative Literature at New York University.
+His first monograph, Errance et cohérence: Essai sur la littérature transfrontalière (Paris: Classiques Garnier, 2010), studies the cross-frontier spatialities of the early modern oikoumene.
+His second monograph, Epic Arts in Renaissance France (Oxford: Oxford University Press, 2014), explores epic "building sites" in early modern literature and the sister arts.
+Usher is also the author of an annotated translation of Ronsard’s Franciad (New York: AMS Press, 2010; paperback 2016), co-editor of Virgilian Identities in the French Renaissance (London: Boydell and Brewer, 2012), co-editor (with Bernd Renner) of Illustrations inconscientes: écritures de la Renaissance.
+Mélanges offerts à Tom Conley (Paris: Classiques Garnier, 2014) and (with Patrick Bray) of Building the Louvre: Architectures of Politics and Art (Baltimore: Johns Hopkins: 2014).
 Usher's research and reviews have appeared in journals such as L’Esprit créateur, the Revue des Amis de Ronsard, Romance Studies, Modern Language Notes (MLN), and elsewhere.
 He is also the founding editor of a new book series, “French Renaissance Texts in Translation” at AMS Press.
 Professor Usher also sporadically writes about film.

 Talks (Spring 2017)